 The number of treatments we can allocate on the NHS are limited – the demand is very high and as such the emphasis with NHS treatment is enabling you to treat yourself, so the exercise programme you will be given is the most important part of your treatment.

 As such, your compliance is a vitally important part of the treatment, and if you do not do so, or fail to attend an appointment, you will be discharged back to your GP.

 Any manual treatments we decide to give you will be aimed at increasing your range of movement or reducing your pain levels so that you can do your exercises better.

-GPs have been advised that they cannot re-refer a patient for the same condition within a 6 month period.
+GPs have been advised that in general they should not re-refer a patient for the same condition within a 6 month period.

 Do I have a choice of which physiotherapist I see?

-When you make an appointment, you will be allocated a physiotherapist at a time slot suitable for you, and as much as possible, we will ensure you see the same physiotherapist for the whole of your course of treatment.
+When you make an appointment, you will be allocated a physiotherapist and, as much as possible, we will ensure you see the same physiotherapist for the whole of your course of treatment.
 There are occasions where (For example, if you need a specialist treatment, or if your physiotherapist is away or ill), you may be transferred to another physiotherapist.

 We have both female and male Physiotherapists, so if you have a preference, please tell the receptionist when you book your appointment.